 Glowforges are huge.
 I didn’t realize how big it was until it arrived on my front step.
 To give you an idea of how big it is, fold a yoga mat in half and that is the base of your Glowforge.
 No kidding. it is that big.

 Silhouettes are much smaller.
 I can easily pick mine up and move it.
 I could fit four in the space that my Glowforge takes up.

 What Glowforges can do that a Silhouette Can’t

 - Glowforges can cut thick wood and acrylic.

 - It can engrave wood and glass with great detail

 What Silhouettes can do that Glowforges Can’t

 - Draw with a pen

 - Cut thin paper better

-- Cut vinyl
+- Cut vinyl all types of vinyl